Particle allows devices to expose custom functions through their cloud so they can be triggered with an API call. With Particle.function

 Step 3: Fill all the action's fields like this:

-• First text field: Delete the default text and, instead, type Authorization
+First text field: Delete the default text and, instead, type

 Step 4: Click on the "save" button.

 Step 5: After completing the action configuration you’ll proceed to the final step, the “settings” tab.
-There, you’ll name the event, give it a description (optional), tag it (optional), and determine the activity window in which the event should be executed.
+There, you will name the event, give an event description (optional), tag it (optional), and determine the activity window in which the event should be executed.

 5. Results